Death toll from coronavirus up in Iran

 By Elnur Baghishov - Trend

-More 136 people have died from coronavirus (COVID-19) over the past day in Iran, said Kiyanush Jahanpur, spokesman for Iran's Ministry of Health and Medical Education, Trend reports citing the ministry.
+Some 117 people have died from the coronavirus (COVID 19) over the past day in Iran, said Kiyanush Jahanpur, spokesman for Iran's Ministry of Health and Medical Education, Trend reports citing the ministry.

-According to Jahanpur, as many as 2,274 people have infected with the coronavirus in the past 24 hours in the country.
+According to Jahanpur, as many as 1,657 people have infected with the coronavirus in the past 24 hours.

-The country continues to apply strict measures to contain the further spread of the coronavirus.
-Reportedly, the disease was brought to Iran by a businessman from Iran's Qom city, who went on a business trip to China, despite official warnings.
-The man died later from the disease.
+Jahanpur added that the condition of 3,930 people is serious and critical.

+So far, more than 263,000 tests have been conducted in Iran for the diagnosis of coronavirus.

-The Islamic Republic only announced its first infections and deaths from the coronavirus on Feb.
+The Islamic Republic announced its first infections and deaths from the coronavirus on Feb.
 19.